m-shahbaz-kharal/LiGuard-2.x/supported_deep_detectors.md

 # Supported Deep Object Detectors
 `LiGuard` supports various deep object detectors.
-To use these detectors, you need to install the `LiGuard` with either `deep-detectors-cuda` or `deep-detectors-cpu` extra dependencies.
+To use these detectors, you need to install the `LiGuard` with either `deep-detectors-cuda` or `deep-detectors-cpu` extra tag.

 To install `LiGuard` with `deep-detectors-cuda` and `cuda` support, run:
 ```bash